JackInSightsV2/Web-ChatGPT/README.md

 ## Bugs

 Model changing is not working at the moment.
 Need to get the global variable correct.
+Also not every API key has access to GPT-4.
+I need to create a fallback function it GPT4 fails it reverts to 3.5-16k

 ## How to Run